Managing your research publications details

 - Providing publications details for the Performance and Development Review process

-The University’s Publications Policy also requires staff to deposit the full text of journal articles and conference proceedings where this is permitted by publishers.
+The Code of Good Practice In Research requires staff to deposit the full text of journal articles and conference proceedings where this is permitted by publishers.

 Benefits of depositing in Enlighten

 - Greater visibility of your work leading to increased access, more downloads and increased citations

 - Increased access to research material worldwide for you as a researcher

 - The possibility of showcasing the work of a specific research group

 - Increasing access to research for those who are ultimately funding much of it (tax payers)